All Exams > Class 9 > Science Class 9 > All Questions

 Correct answer is option 'B'.
 Can you explain this answer?

-- Therefore, the body with a higher velocity has higher kinetic energy.
+Given that the body with a higher velocity has a quadratic relationship with its kinetic energy, it is clear that:

 Assertion (A): An object thrown at a certain angle to the ground moves in a curved path and falls back to the ground.
 The initial and the final points of the path of the object lie on the same horizontal line.